Museum of Ancient Life

 ECC-Instructor/Planning Team Member; Hydraulic Engineer

 Nathaniel Todea (Diné) holds a BA in Anthropology from Fort Lewis College & a MS Degree in Civil Engineering from the University of New Mexico.
 He is a Hydraulic Engineer with the Federal Government working in Utah.
 He works on watersheds, rivers, stream restoration, fire hydrology, & dam rehabilitation and dam operations.
-His background includes a business in Geographic Information Technology and worked as an archaeologist for the Navajo Nation.
+His background includes a business in Geographic Information Technology and he has worked as an archaeologist for the Navajo Nation.
+Furthermore, his volunteer activities among others include Earth Connection Camp (ECC), where he helps in the planning and logistics of the camp and instructs on engineering, and University of Utah Native American Research Internship (NARI), in which he serves as a community, cultural, and academic professional mentor during the 10-week summer program.
 He was awarded the 2008 AISES Most Promising Engineer Award.
 He is joined by his wife and 2 children.